ktheodora/SmartBucksApp/docs/_posts/2019-06-25-Software_Testing.md

 - Addition of multiple graph statistics display:
 	- The user is able to view the sum of his expenses per day of the most recent week, per week of the most recent month and per category, all in a modern graph view directly from the homepage.

--Addition of list of expenses:
+- Addition of list of expenses:
 	- User is able to view his last transactions sorted by date from a homepage button.

 - Addition of SmartBucks report: